Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: Introduction

-Foliations with a similar property -- namely being locally the product of an interval with a Cantor set -- have been studied in \cite{Bowman2020angels,BOULANGER_2019} in the case of the geodesic flow of homothety surfaces.

-The proof of Theorem \ref{thm:intro_flow} relies on a criterion for establishing a semi-conjugacy between a generalized interval exchange transformation -- \emph{GIET} for short -- with an interval exchange transformation -- \emph{IET} for short -- studied by Yoccoz in \cite{yoccoz2005echanges}.
-This criterion is based on the Rauzy--Veech renormalization algorithm for GIET.
-An IET is a piece-wise translation bijection, with finitely many branches, of a given base interval, while a GIET is a bijection of the interval which is a piece-wise increasing homeomorphism with finitely many branches.
-These transformations can be seen as the first return map of a flow on a surface to an interval.
-See for instance the surveys \cite{forni2013introduction,zorich:hal-00453397}.
-On the other hand, IET and GIET can also be seen as generalizations of, respectively, rigid translations and diffeomorphisms of the circle.

-Since the work of Denjoy -- see \cite{herman1979conjugaison, athanassopoulos2015denjoy} -- it is known that every $\mathcal{C}^1$ diffeomorphism of the circle such that the logarithm of its derivative is a function of bounded variation has no wandering interval.
+Since the work of Denjoy \cite{herman1979conjugaison, athanassopoulos2015denjoy}, it is known that every $\mathcal{C}^1$ diffeomorphism of the circle such that the logarithm of its derivative is a function of bounded variation has no wandering interval.
 There is no analogous result concerning interval exchange transformations.
+An interval exchange transformation -- IET for short -- is a piece-wise translation bijection, with finitely many branches, of a given base interval, while a generalized interval exchange transformation -- GIET for short -- is a bijection of the interval which is a piece-wise increasing homeomorphism with finitely many branches.
+These transformations can be seen as generalizations of, respectively, rigid translations and diffeomorphisms of the circle.
+See for instance the surveys \cite{forni2013introduction,yoccoz2010survey,zorich:hal-00453397}.
+On the other hand, IET and GIET can also be seen as the first return map of a flow on a surface to an interval.
+This is the point of view we will adopt.

-In fact, there are several counter-examples, including some very smooth ones.
+In fact, there are several counter-examples, including very smooth ones.
 In \cite{levitt1987feuilletages} Levitt found an example of non-uniquely ergodic affine interval exchange transformation -- AIET for short -- with wandering intervals.
 Latter, using Rauzy--Veech induction, Camelier and Gutierrez \cite{camelier1997aiet} exhibited a uniquely ergodic AIET with wandering intervals, semi-conjugated to a self-similar IET -- \textit{i.e.} an IET induced by the foliation of a pseudo-Anosov diffeomorphism.
 Then Bressaud, Hubert and Maass \cite{hubert2010persistence} found a \emph{Galois type} criterion on eigenvalues of a matrix associated to a self-similar IET in order to admit a semi-conjugated AIET with wandering intervals.
-Finally, Marmi, Moussa and Yoccoz proved \cite{MMY2010aiet} that almost every IET admits a semi-conjugated AIET with a wandering interval.
+Finally, Marmi, Moussa and Yoccoz \cite{MMY2010aiet} proved that almost every IET admits a semi-conjugated AIET with a wandering interval.